vaibhavk-sharma/GitHub-copilot-customization/ReadMe.md

 # GitHub Copilot Customization

-A comprehensive setup for customizing GitHub Copilot behavior with specialized instructions for a full-stack web application using React, Node.js, and PostgreSQL.
+A comprehensive setup for customizing GitHub Copilot behavior with specialized instructions for a full-stack web application using React and Node.js.

 ## Project Structure